 3. Nationality or Country of Incorporation of Applicant

 If the Applicant is an individual, please let us have his or her nationality.

 If the Applicant is a corporation, please let us have the country of incorporation of the Applicant.
-If the Applicant is a United States corporation, please also let us have the state of incorporation of the Applicant.

 4. Representation of Trade Mark

 Please send us an electronic copy in TIFF or PDF format.
 The size of the image should be 480 x 480 pixels.

 5. The following information on the trade mark: